KomalPatil4717/Product-Browser/README.md

 created_at DESC, id DESC
 ```

-This means newest products come first.
-I intentionally use `created_at` as the pagination order because it is immutable after creation. `updated_at` still changes when a product is updated, but it is not used to move rows between pages.
-If pagination were ordered by `updated_at`, an update could move a not-yet-seen product above the current cursor and cause it to be skipped, unless the system used database snapshot isolation or kept historical row versions.
+This ensures newest products appear first.

+I intentionally use `created_at` as the pagination order because it is immutable after creation.

+`updated_at` may change when a product is modified, but it is not used for pagination.

+If pagination relied on `updated_at`, records could move between pages and cause duplicates or missing items.

 The cursor stores: